vuralevren/altogic-auth-react-native/README.md

 export default ProfileView;
 ```
 ### Auth Redirect Page
-We use this page to verify the user's email address and **Login With Magic Link Authentication.**
+We use this page to verify the user's email address and process magic link.
+This is the page where the user is redirected when clicked on the sign-up email confirmation link or the magic link.

-We will use Altogic's `altogic.auth.getAuthGrant()` function to log in with the handled token from the URL.
+We will use Altogic's `altogic.auth.getAuthGrant()` function to log in with the handled access_token from the URL and use this access_token to create a new user session and associated `sessionToken`.

 Replacing `views/auth-redirect.js` with the following code:
 ```js